keboola/component-hubspot-crm/README.md

 ### **Additional Property attributes**
 Additional attributes that are fetched for each specified property.
 Applies only for `companies`,`contacts` and `deals` endpoint, for which it is possible to define a list of additional properties.

 - **`Include source attribute`** - includes additional attributes `[property_name]_source` and `[property_name]_sourceId` that specify the method by which the value was set.
 - **`Include timestamp attribute`** -  includes additional attributes `[property_name]_timestamp` A Unix timestamp (in milliseconds) of the time the property was last set.
 - **`Include attribute versions`** - includes additional attributes `[property_name]_timestamp` A list of previous versions of the property.
 The first item in the list will be the current version.
 This field contains a JSON array value.

+### Additional properties

-**Company properties** - [OPT] Additional list of properties, names must match with api names as specified by [Company Properties](https://developers.hubspot.com/docs/methods/companies/company-properties-overview).
+- **Company properties** - [OPT] Additional list of properties, names must match with api names as specified by [Company Properties](https://developers.hubspot.com/docs/methods/companies/company-properties-overview).
 The endpoint must be listed in `endpoints` parameter for this to take effect.
-**Contact properties** -[OPT]  Additional list of properties, names must match with api names as specified by [Deal Properties](https://developers.hubspot.com/docs/methods/deals/deal_properties_overview)  The endpoint must be listed in `endpoints` parameter for this to take effect.
+- **Contact properties** -[OPT]  Additional list of properties, names must match with api names as specified by [Deal Properties](https://developers.hubspot.com/docs/methods/deals/deal_properties_overview)  The endpoint must be listed in `endpoints` parameter for this to take effect.
-**Deal properties** - [OPT] Additional list of properties, names must match with api names as specified by [Deal Properties](https://developers.hubspot.com/docs/methods/deals/deal_properties_overview)  The endpoint must be listed in `endpoints` parameter for this to take effect.
+- **Deal properties** - [OPT] Additional list of properties, names must match with api names as specified by [Deal Properties](https://developers.hubspot.com/docs/methods/deals/deal_properties_overview)  The endpoint must be listed in `endpoints` parameter for this to take effect.

 # Functionality